Where to Go: Magnificent Motorcycle Routes Across Vietnam

 Hoi An to Hue

-As soon as you pass the Hai Van pass, make a stop at the idyllic Lang Co lagoon or continue your way to the historic town of Hue.
+Upon completing the Hai Van Pass, consider a stop at the idyllic Lang Co Lagoon or continue your journey to the historic town of Hue.

 Ho Chi Minh Trail

-As you drive north on the Ho Chi Minh Trail, you will ride on the Phong Nha to Khe Sanh road, which takes you past the Phong Nha Ke Bang National Park.
-If you have time to stop in any of Vietnam's national parks, make it this one.
-Phong Nha Ke Bang is home to the world's largest cave, the majestic, cavernous Son Doong cave.
+As you travel north along the Ho Chi Minh Trail, the Phong Nha to Khe Sanh road will take you through Phong Nha Ke Bang National Park.
+If you can, make a stop here, as the park is home to the world's largest cave, Son Doong.

 Southern Vietnam